braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.2.7 Lemma: Orbit Transitivity {#3.2.7}

-:::info[**Exclusion of Trees Lacking Level-Transitive Automorphism Action**]
+:::info[**Exclusion of Trees Lacking Level-Transitive Automorphism Action due to Symmetry Requirements**]

-Every tree graph whose automorphism group fails to act transitively on vertex levels receives exclusion from candidacy for the vacuum state $G_0$.
+Every tree graph whose automorphism group fails to act transitively on vertex levels is excluded from candidacy for $G_0$.
+Level-transitivity is required to satisfy the condition of relational uniformity [(§3.2.9)](#3.2.9), ensuring no vertex occupies a privileged position within its generation.

 ### 3.2.7.1 Proof: Transitivity Mandate {#3.2.7.1}

-:::tip[**Derivation of the Necessity of Level-Transitivity for Relational Uniformity**]
+:::tip[**Derivation of the Necessity of Level-Transitivity for Relational Uniformity through Group Action Analysis**]

-The Directed Causal Link [(§2.1.1)](#2.1.1) and the Acyclic Effective Causality [(§2.7.1)](#2.7.1) jointly enforce complete relational uniformity across all vertices that occupy equivalent structural positions.
+The Directed Causal Link [(§2.1.1)](axioms#2.1.1) and the Acyclic Effective Causality [(§2.7.1)](axioms#2.7.1) jointly enforce complete relational uniformity across all vertices that occupy equivalent structural positions.
 Complete relational uniformity requires that the automorphism group acts transitively on each depth level separately and possesses the minimal possible number of orbits consistent with the rooted structure.

 Non-level-transitive trees necessarily contain privileged vertices or substructures at certain depths.
 Such privilege introduces relational distinguishability that the axioms forbid.
 Level-transitive action minimizes the number of orbits and thereby maximizes the Shannon entropy of the orbit size distribution under the group action.